-The Amendment is effective for annual reporting periods beginning on or after January 1, 2022, with earlier application permitted.
-The Amendment is to be applied retrospectively, but only to items of PP&E made available for use on or after the beginning of the earliest period presented in the financial statements in which the company first applies the Amendment.
-The company should recognize the cumulative effect of initially applying the Amendment as an adjustment to the opening balance of retained earnings at the beginning of the earliest period presented.
+The Amendment is effective for annual reporting periods beginning on or after 1 January 2022.
+The Amendment is applied retrospectively, but only to items of PP&E made available for use on or after the beginning of the earliest period presented in the financial statements in which the company first applies the Amendment.

-The Company estimates that the application of the Amendment is not expected to have a material impact on the financial statements.
+The cumulative effect of initially applying the Amendment is recognized as an adjustment to the opening balance of retained earnings (or other component of equity, as applicable) at the beginning of the earliest period presented.

-d.
-Amendment to IAS 1, "Presentation of Financial Statements":
+The application of the Amendment did not have a material impact on the Company's financial statements.

-In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" ("the Amendment") regarding the criteria for determining the classification of liabilities as current or non-current.
+NOTE 3:- DISCLOSURE OF NEW STANDARDS IN THE PERIOD PRIOR TO THEIR ADOPTION a.
+Amendment to IAS 1, "Presentation of Financial Statements": In January 2020, the IASB issued an amendment to IAS 1, "Presentation of Financial Statements" regarding the criteria for determining the classification of liabilities as current or non-current ("the Original Amendment").
+In October 2022, the IASB issued a subsequent amendment ("the Subsequent Amendment").